 - Only drive the specified type or class of motor vehicle allowed with your permit

-- Only drive between 5 a.m. and 9 p.m. for the first six months with your supervising driver (if younger than 18)
+- Only drive between 5 a.m. and 9 p.m. for the first 6 months with your supervising driver (if younger than 18 years old)

 - You may NOT use a mobile telephone or other additional technology associated with a mobile phone while driving on public vehicular areas (unless you are faced with an emergency; in that case, you can call an emergency response operator, hospital, physician’s office, health clinic, ambulance company, fire departments, law enforcement agency or your parent, legal guardian or spouse)